Straumsnes Municipality

 Straumsnes is a former municipality in Møre og Romsdal county, Norway.
 The 118.6 km2 municipality existed from 1866 until its dissolution in 1964.
-It included the northern part of the Straumsnes peninsula, the eastern part of the island of Aspøya, and several surrounding islands in the northern part of the present-day Tingvoll Municipality.
+It included the northern part of the Tingvoll peninsula, the eastern part of the island of Aspøya, and several surrounding islands in the northern part of the present-day Tingvoll Municipality.
 The administrative centre of the municipality was the village of Straumsnes where the Straumsnes Church is located.

-History
+Prior to its dissolution in 1964, the 118.6 km2 municipality was the 484th largest by area out of the 689 municipalities in Norway.
+Straumsnes Municipality was the 587th most populous municipality in Norway with a population of about 1,160.
+The municipality's population density was 9.8 PD/km2 and its population had decreased by 5.9% over the previous 10-year period.

+General information

-On 1 January 1866, the parish of Straumsnes was separated from Tingvoll Municipality to become a new municipality.
+On 1 January 1866, the parish of Straumsnes was separated from Tingvoll Municipality to become the new Straumsnes Municipality.
 The initial population of Straumsnes was 1,222.
-On 1 January 1868, an uninhabited district of Halsa Municipality was transferred to Straumsnes.
+On 1 January 1868, an uninhabited district of Halsa Municipality was transferred to Straumsnes Municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, Straumsnes Municipality (population: 1,160), the part of Frei Municipality on the island of Aspøya (population: 147), and Tingvoll Municipality (population: 3,356) were merged into a new, larger Tingvoll Municipality.